 Automated blinds and lights will go some way to help deter burglars, but if they still think your home is a worthy target you should be prepared.
 There are a wide range of wired and wireless security cameras available to suit most budgets.

-These cameras use motion detection to make sure they only record when they see movement, and some even use artificial intelligence to identify an unknown person before filming — saving the battery from being drained every time next door's cat walks past.
+These cameras use motion detection to ensure they only record when they see movement, and some even use artificial intelligence to identify an unknown person before filming — saving the battery from being drained every time next door's cat walks past.

 The mere sight of a security camera on the side of your property could be enough to put off most potential burglars, but you could increase the deterrent by putting up a sign, either on a wall, in a window, or on a stake in the garden, stating that trespassers will be caught on video.